 The program of two years duration is divided into two academic years.
 Each academic year comprises of two semesters namely Semester I and Semester II.
-After the first two semesters, students undertake a 14 week Summer Internship Program (SIP).
-Semesters hereinafter referred to as First, Second, Third and Fourth semesters for easy understanding.
-In the semester grade sheets and consolidated grade sheet viz. transcript, the semesters are mentioned as semester I and semester II in each academic year.
+After the first two semesters, students undertake a 14-week Summer Internship Program (SIP).
+Semesters hereinafter referred to as Semester-II, Semester-III, Semester-III and Semester-IV for easy understanding.
+In the semester grade sheets and consolidated grade sheet viz. transcript, the semesters are mentioned as Semester I and Semester II in each academic year.